gustaveroussy/sopa/docs/tutorials/snakemake.md

     To benefit from high-performance-cluster, you'll need a [Snakemake cluster profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles).

     If you have a Slurm cluster, you can use our default Slurm profile.
 For that, you'll need `snakemake>=8.0.0`, and you'll also need to install the [Slurm plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) via `pip install snakemake-executor-plugin-slurm`.
-Also, open the file `workflow/profiles/slurm/config.yaml`, and update the `slurm_partition` variable to match your default smallest partition.

     Then, you can use the profile as below: